ibportugal/mms142-groupk-2023.github.io/README.md

 While it has been asked what kind of disruption LCNC would cause to tech development (developers, programmers), pundits have voiced out that developers would never be out of work and that there are plenty of jobs to go around.
 This is because while more people will be interacting with tech through the LCNC tools and platforms, accessibility is not the same as context or security or scalability.
 In a blog post, Stack Overflow CEO Prashanth Chandrasekar was quoted as saying that while “_there are lots of benefits to low-code platforms…the need for context will undoubtedly remain consistent._”

-  ### How do Low-Code and No-Code (LCNC) Technologies Perform Alongside their Differences?
+  ### How do Low-Code and No-Code (LCNC) Technologies Perform Alongside Their Differences?
   In the realm of programming, developers must deeply comprehend the complexities of high language codes that a computer or system can respond or can make function based on our desired vision in creating application softwares or websites.
 One's accumulated experience of the different computer languages does not suffice, because such projects have to undergo deployment and testing procedures to certify its functionality.
 This evokes to the rationale that not every individual has highly proficient skills when it comes to coding.
 As modern technologies constantly proliferate, low-code and no-code technologies are included in the first rapid application development (RAD) tools, which later evolved with the objective of trying to eliminate long labor hours in producing applications or websites.

 Indeed, LCNC technologies alleviate the requirements of traditional coding to high programming languages.
 According to Pratt (2021), the process of utilizing LCNC technologies are similar into formulating a flowchart instead of entering a series of codes providing  specific functions or commands.
 In elaboration, LCNC modalities feature flexibility or scalability, pre-programmed templates, drag-and-drop, point-and-click models, cross-platform accessibility, and security.
 Both formats assist users to customize their projects that are ideal for experimentation, prototyping, and rapid development.